NFL Free Agents 2019: Grades for Thursday's Signings & Landing Spot Predictions

 Grade: C+

-Jordan Matthews to the San Francisco 49ers (one year for undisclosed terms)): Back in 2015 with the Philadelphia Eagles, Matthews flirted with a 1,000-yard season and scored eight touchdowns.
-Since then injuries have sapped his effectiveness in recent years.
+Jordan Matthews to the San Francisco 49ers (one year for undisclosed terms): Back in 2015 with the Philadelphia Eagles, Matthews flirted with a 1,000-yard season and scored eight touchdowns.
+Since then, injuries have sapped his effectiveness.
 He's a worthwhile flier at this point though for a Niners team with plenty of cap space.
 He's also not much more than that.

 Grade: B